uestc-cyberlab/gpu_kernel_hijack/README.md

 LD_PRELOAD=./image_hijack.so
 ```

-​	(3.2) Manipulate the DLL preloading configuration file (ld.so.preload)
+​	(3.2) Manipulate the DLL preloading configuration file (ld.so.preload).

 ```
 cp image_hijack.so /usr/lib